Dynamic and Static Operator Library Build

 Operator Library Integration and Usage

-In the single-operator calling scenario, you can integrate and use the dynamic and static libraries generated in Operator Library Compilation as follows:
+In the single-operator calling scenario, you can integrate and use the dynamic and static libraries generated in Operator Library Build as follows:

-For details about the complete example, see sample of integrating and using the static library.
+For details, see the sample of integrating and using the static library.

 • Dynamic library integration

-find_package(${vendor_name} REQUIRED # ${vendor_name} is the name of the operator package generated after compilation.
+find_package(${vendor_name} REQUIRED # ${vendor_name} is the name of the OPP generated.

-PATHS ${CUST_PKG_PATH} # ${CUST_PKG_PATH} is the path for storing the operator package generated after compilation.
+PATHS ${CUST_PKG_PATH} # ${CUST_PKG_PATH} is the path for storing the OPP generated.

 NO_DEFAULT_PATH